Recreating the Country blog

 The following genera of deciduous trees are hardy and tolerate very dry conditions:

-Ash (Desert Ash is very hardy but potentially a weed, grafted cultivars like the Claret Ash are not weedy, valuable timber).
+Ash (Desert Ash is very hardy but potentially a weed, grafted cultivars like the Claret Ash and Golden Ash are not weedy, valuable timber).

 Plane (valuable timber, the roots are deep, invasive and potentially damaging).

-Hawthorn (spread by birds and can become an environmental weed),
+Hawthorn (the seed is spread by birds and can become an environmental weed),

-Black Locust (boat building timber, firewood, will sucker).
+Black Locust (boat building timber, firewood, it will sucker).

 Honey Locust (valuable hardwood)